Video: Frontier plane forced to divert to Denver after 2 women fight, disrupt flight

-LAS VEGAS (KLAS) — A planeful of Las Vegas-bound passengers ended up being diverted to Denver International Airport Tuesday night after an apparent fight broke out involving some passengers.
+LAS VEGAS, Nev.
+(KLAS) — A planeful of Las Vegas-bound passengers ended up being diverted to Denver International Airport Tuesday night after an apparent fight broke out involving some passengers.

 Frontier Airlines flight 2143 left Philadephia around 10:30 p.m.
 ET Tuesday and was scheduled to arrive in Las Vegas around 8:40 p.m.
 PT.